keerthipriyaV/keerthipriyaV/README.md

 - 👋 Hi, I’m @keerthipriyaV
-- 👀 I’m interested in computer learning
+- I'm passionate about learning coding
-- 🌱 I’m currently pursing bachelor of technology,CSE
--

 <!---
 keerthipriyaV/keerthipriyaV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.